typescript-eslint/typescript-eslint/packages/parser/README.md

 This option allows you to toggle the warning that the parser will give you if you use a version of TypeScript which is not explicitly supported

-### `parserOptions.createDefaultProgram`

-Default `false`.

-This option allows you to request that when the `project` setting is specified, files will be allowed when not included in the projects defined by the provided `tsconfig.json` files. **Using this option will incur significant performance costs.
-This option is primarily included for backwards-compatibility.** See the **`project`** section above for more information.

 ### `parserOptions.programs`

 Default `undefined`.

 This option allows you to programmatically provide an array of one or more instances of a TypeScript Program object that will provide type information to rules.
-This will override any programs that would have been computed from `parserOptions.project` or `parserOptions.createDefaultProgram`.
+This will override any programs that would have been computed from `parserOptions.project`.
 All linted files must be part of the provided program(s).

 ### `parserOptions.moduleResolver`